NEW BOOK ON SALE NOW!

 My Life as an Unaffiliated Reporter

-David Tereshchuk leapt from an unpromising childhood in a small town on the English-Scottish borders to a precocious high-flying career as a TV journalist, first in London, then New York.
-During his working life, he has managed to extract revealing answers from tyrants and the oppressed, but never managed to coax his mother into admitting who his father was, even after her revelation to him, when he was in his 50s, that she had been raped, aged 15, by a priest.
+David Tereshchuk leapt from an impoverished childhood in a small town on the English-Scottish border to a high-flying career as a TV journalist, first in London, then New York.
+During his working life, he extracted revealing answers from tyrants and the oppressed, but could never coax his mother into revealing who his father was — even after she told him, in his 50s, that she had been raped at the age of 15 by a priest.

 Alongside his career, the search for his mother’s alleged abuser has haunted him, adding layers of extra stress to a life already burdened by alcoholism and insecurity.
 This is his astonishing story, one that narrates an insistent personal struggle against the background of tumultuous moments in 20th and 21st century history.